 Google Trends – Real-time trends of public search results.

 Everyone is completely hyped up about learning to code.
-It’s one of the most powerful digital skills.
-The world doesn’t need 7 billion programmers, but coding literacy or simple understanding can benefit everyone as it develops logical thinking and complex problem solving.
+It’s one of the most potent digital skills.
+The world doesn’t need 7 billion programmers, but coding literacy or simple understanding can benefit everyone as it develops logical thinking and complex problem-solving.

 How to create a website.
 You don’t have to understand how to code your website from scratch but using website builder like Squarespace or CMS like WordPress will save you tons of time as you build your business empire.

-WordPress – Blogging platform that powers over 25% of the internet.
+WordPress – A blogging platform that powers over 25% of the internet.
 This blog is built on WordPress too.

 Github – Repository for your source code and collaboration with your developers.